Compositional equivalences based on Open pNets: Semantics of Open pNets

 \begin{itemize} \item The rule for a pLTS checks that the guard is verified and transforms assignments into post-conditions:

 \item The second rule deals with pNet nodes: for each possible synchronisation vector (of index $k$) applicable to the rule subject, the premisses include one {\em open transition} for each sub-pNet involved, one possible {\em action} for each hole involved, and the predicate relating these with the resulting action of the vector.
-The sub-pNets involved are split between two sets, $I_2$ for sub-pNets that are pLTSs, and $I_1$ for the others, $J$ is the set of holes involved in the transition\footnote{Formally, if $SV_k \!=\! \SV{({\alpha'})_m^{m \in M}}{\alpha'}{e_b}$ is a synchronisation vector of \pNet\ then $J=M\cap \Holes(\pNet)$, $I_2=M\cap \Leaves(\pNet)$, $I_1=M\setminus J \setminus I_2$}.
+The sub-pNets involved are split between two sets, $I_2$ for sub-pNets that are pLTSs (with open transitions obtained by rule \textbf{Tr1}), and $I_1$ for the sub-pNets that are not pLTSs (with open transitions obtained by rule \textbf{Tr2}), $J$ is the set of holes involved in the transition\footnote{Formally, if $SV_k \!=\! \SV{({\alpha'})_m^{m \in M}}{\alpha'}{e_b}$ is a synchronisation vector of \pNet\ then $J=M\cap \Holes(\pNet)$, $I_2=M\cap \Leaves(\pNet)$, $I_1=M\setminus J \setminus I_2$}\footnote{We could replace $I_1$ and $I_2$ by their formal definition in \textbf{Tr2} but the rule would be more difficult to read.}.

 \end{itemize}